ShuXingYu94/NGS_Process_Sample/README.md

 # Sample code for NGS processing
-> This programme takes advantage of Stacks to analyze NGS BaseCall data.
+> This programme takes advantage of Stacks to analyze NGS data.

 * [Required environment](#required-environment)
   + [Shell](#shell)